CortuxAI/TipoAI-Library/README.md

 # Imports the Functional modules
 from Tipo.Functional import activation, loss

-# Outputs the activation of a certain neuron
+# Get the activated output from the network
-scores = activation.relu(neuron)
+output = activation.relu(network)

-# Compares the score with the actual answer
+# Define the loss function and use it to compare the output with the label
-loss = loss.meanSquareError(scores, answer)
+criterion = loss.MeanSquareError()
+score = criterion(output, labels)
 ```

 Using these basic methods togheter with the Node module, we get all the necessarry tools for an neural network.